Dive Bomber (1941) - full transcript

 He'll wish he'd taken a cigarette case.

-Swede.
-How'd you get glamor dust in
+Swede, how'd you get glamour dust in

 your eyes?
 Pilot's a fool to take a wife.

 Hazel's broad-minded.
-She's letting
+She's letting me

-me off once a week after marriage.
+off once a week after marriage.

-being in a penitentiary.
+in a penitentiary.

 I wish you transferred to San Diego with

-us instead of here.
-After the honeymoon.
+us instead of here, after the honeymoon.

-Yeah.
-It's a crime to break
+Yeah, it's a crime to break up

-up the three top hats.
+the three top hats.

 Did a lot of loops together